 Other models included the De Ville modelled on the Bugatti Royale and fitted with a Jaguar V12.
 It cost twice as much as a Rolls Royce!
 Another model was the Rio, based on the Triumph Dolomite, a small saloon, but costing 3 times as much.
-This would explain why only 40 were ever built!
+This would explain why only an estimated 61 were ever built.

 Jankel’s most outrageous design was the Panther Six, a six wheeled car that was modelled on a Tyrrell F1 car.
 Only 2 were ever built due to its high cost, one was white and one black.
 The white one is still shown at car shows, however the black one is currently missing.
 It used a twin turbo Cadillac V8 producing 600hp and would have been a great James Bond villains car!